 Many great options exist if you’re looking to add more protein to your diet on a budget.
 When it comes to protein, quality is more important than quantity.
 You’ll get better value if you buy high-quality protein sources instead of ramen, cake, and other processed foods.
 We’ve busted a lot of myths about protein consumption over the years, including, but not limited to, the following:

 When it comes to business, doing your research is essential first.
 While it’s great to try and be a “have what it takes” person, you don’t want to become reliant on one source of protein.
 If you’re not a health nut or you’ve never been curious enough to dig into nutrition, it might be time to leap.
-There are tons of excellent protein sources, and depending on the type of protein you want, you can find it in many different places.
+There are numerous great sources of protein available in various locations, depending on the type you prefer.
 Remember, where you get your protein is far more critical than how much it gives you.

 The best source of animal protein is the red meat variety.
 Research conducted at the University of Aberdeen in 2013 concluded that people who ate red meat were likelier to develop heart disease than those who ate a higher percentage of non-meat protein.
 It’s no surprise that red meat has been linked to heart disease.
 Why is this the case?
 Your arteries become clogged with plaque, which clogs them up better than healthy cholesterol.
 This can cause severe damage to your heart.

-Harvard Health Publishing recently published a study showing that big arteries in the legs become clogged when pigs are fed a diet high in saturated fat.
+Harvard Health Publishing found that feeding pigs a diet high in saturated fat leads to clogged leg arteries.
 As a result, cholesterol glides into the ventricles of the streets instead, causing them to stop even more.

 Tips for getting enough protein in your diet